 Armed Forces Retirement Home

 The Armed Forces Retirement Home (AFRH) is committed to ensuring the security of the American public by protecting their information.
 This policy is intended to give security researchers clear guidelines for conducting vulnerability discovery activities and to convey our preferences in how to submit discovered vulnerabilities to us.

 This policy describes what systems and types of research are covered under this policy, how to send us vulnerability reports, and how long we ask security researchers to wait before publicly disclosing vulnerabilities.

 We encourage you to contact us to report potential vulnerabilities in our systems.

-If you make a good faith effort to comply with this policy during your security research, we will consider your research to be authorized we will work with you to understand and resolve the issue quickly, and AFRH will not recommend or pursue legal action related to your research.
+If you make a good faith effort to comply with this policy during your security research, AFRH will consider your research to be authorized, will work with you to understand and resolve the issue quickly, and will not recommend or pursue legal action related to your research.
 Should legal action be initiated by a third party against you for activities that were conducted in accordance with this policy, we will make this authorization known.

 Under this policy, “research” means activities in which you: